lilianabraescu/Developing-Data-Products-The-best-Canadian-state-to-live/README.md

-# Developing Data Products: The best Canadian state to live - based on the individual income
+# Developing Data Products: The best Canadian state to live, based on the individual income

 ### Background